 I come out of my tent and indeed come face to face with a herd of mouflons.
 I have a bad luck, these animals are very shy and they hadn't seen my tent.
 Of course, they disappear as soon as I'm in sight...
 I still have time to take a few photos.

 I eat my breakfast while trying to warm up (it froze during the night!).
 I then set off on a pretty undergrowth path which must have been well used once upon a time but is now fairly poorly maintained.
-I stop at the Col de Favilla where you can once again admire a church which has been nicely restored.
+I stop at the Favilla pass where we can once again admire a church which has been nicely restored.

 My plan was then to follow the path on the north face of Pania della Croce.
 Unfortunately, I quickly come across a bone: there are many avalanche remains from the surrounding cliffs and the snow is hard as ice!
 I don't have crampons and all this doesn't inspire me much...
 So I decide to do a simple U-turn of the mountain returning to Foce di Mosceta.
 So some advice to those who want to undertake this tour: do it in mid-May, not mid-April!

-Even following this option, I come across a huge avalanche remnant that I have to cross.
-I really don't show off even with my walking stick and my sturdy mountain boots.
-The snow is too hard to carve steps with the shoes, I end up digging them with my stick…
+Even by following this option, I come across a huge remnant of an avalanche that I have to cross.
+I really don't look smart even with my walking stick and my sturdy mountain shoes.
+The snow is too hard to carve steps with my shoes, I end up digging them with my stick...

 I finally pass this obstacle to find myself at the pretty Mosceta peat bog.
 To avoid going back down immediately and finishing my hike too quickly, I decide to take a path on the side of the mountain.
-It is marked difficult but at least it's south face is not snow covered.
+It is marked difficult but at least it is not snowy on the south face.
 The path is indeed quite aerial at certain moments in the middle of stones but it is nothing compared to what I crossed before…

-I see two animals in the distance in the Pierriers, maybe mouflons or chamois.
-I then join Foce de Valli and continue towards Monte Forato.
-The path follows a ridge line which falls on the cliff on the right hand and connects the points of view, it's magnificent!
+I see two animals in the distance in the Pierrier, perhaps mouflons or chamois.
+I then join the Foce de Valli and continue towards Monte Forato.
+The path follows a ridge line which falls into a cliff on the right hand and connects the viewpoints, it's magnificent!